Cycle density in infinite Ramanujan graphs: Kesten's theorem

 An alternative way of handling loops in the above proof is to use the following: Consider a random walk on a graph with spectral radius $\rho$.
-Suppose that we introduce a delay so that each step goes nowhere with probability $p_{\rm delay}$, and otherwise chooses a neighbor with the same distribution as before.
-Then the new spectral radius equals $p_{\rm delay}+ (1-p_{\rm delay}) \rho$.
-Hence, if there is a loop at each vertex and $G$ is $d$-regular, then $\rho(G) \ge 1/(d-1) + (d-2)\rho(\T_d)/(d-1) > \rho(\T_d)$.
+Suppose that we introduce a delay so that each step goes nowhere with probability $p_{\mathrm{delay}}$, and otherwise chooses a neighbor with the same distribution as before.
+Then the new spectral radius equals $p_{\mathrm{delay}}+ (1-p_{\mathrm{delay}}) \rho$.
+Hence, if there is a loop at each vertex and $G$ is $d$-regular, then $\rho(G) \ge1/(d-1) + (d-2)\rho(\mathbb{T}_d)/(d-1) > \rho(\mathbb{T}_d)$.

 For a simple extension of this proof, let $G$ be a $d$-regular multigraph.
-Suppose that there are some $L, M < \infty$ such that for every vertex $x \in \vertex(G)$, there is a simple cycle of length at most $L$ that is at distance at most $M$ from $x$.
-Then $\rho(G) > \rho(\T_d)$.
-Theorem 3 of \ref b.AGV:measurable/ gives a quantitative strengthening of this result.
+Suppose that there are some $L, M < \infty$ such that for every vertex $x \in\mathtt{V}(G)$, there is a simple cycle of length at most $L$ that is at distance at most $M$ from $x$.
+Then $\rho(G) > \rho (\mathbb{T}_d)$.
+Theorem~3 of \citet{AGVmeasurable} gives a quantitative strengthening of this result.